thma/thma.github.io/posts/2022-07-04-polysemy-and-warp.md

 import           Polysemy                 (makeSem)

 data AppServer m a where
-  ServeApp           :: Int -> Application -> AppServer m ()    -- ^ serve a given application on a port
+  ServeApp           :: Application -> AppServer m () -- ^ serve a given application on a port
   ServeAppFromConfig :: Config -> AppServer m ()      -- ^ construct an application from a configuration and serve it

 -- using TemplateHaskell to generate serveApp and serveAppFromConfig effect functions makeSem ''AppServer